-The moment he returns I head back to the kitchen and we eat like Kings for a few days.
+The moment he returns I head back to the kitchen and we eat like kings for a few days.
 What better way to welcome him home than with some of his favorite foods and yet another stab at his favorite dessert--bread pudding.
 I've tried and tried to make a good bread pudding.
-It has been his birthday/special celebration request several times and I have yet to find a recipe that is "perfect" in his eyes.
+It has been his birthday/special celebration request several times and I have yet to find a recipe that is "perfect" in his "very high standards" eyes.

-- 7 oz challah bread, cut into ½ inch slices, halved diagonally
+- 7 oz challah or brioche bread, cut into ½ inch slices and then cut in half diagonally

-- 3 large eggs, plus 3 large egg yolks
+- 3 large eggs plus 3 egg yolks

 - 1 ½ cups whole milk

 - ½ cup brown sugar, packed

 - 1 tsp ground cinnamon

 - ¼ tsp fine salt (not Kosher)